Reanalysis of experimental determinations of polariton-polariton interactions in microcavities: Introduction

 where $U$ is the interaction strength, $a^{\dagger}_{\vec{k}}$ and $a^{ }_{\vec{k}}$ are the field creation and destruction operators, respectively, and $S$ is the area.
 Second-order perturbation theory then gives the renormalized particle energy due to interactions as (cf.~Ref.~\onlinecite{snokebook2}, Section 8.1),

 The first term on the right-hand side is known as the {\em mean-field} energy shift due to interactions, and is normally presumed to be much larger in magnitude than the real part of the second term, which is negative.
 For a condensate, the mean-field energy is simply $Un$, where $n$ is the particle density, while for non-condensed particles, exchange energy adds another, equal term, giving $\Sigma E = 2Un$, which is typically written $E = gn$.
-The third, imaginary term on the right-hand side gives the line broadening, proportional to the particle-particle scattering rate.
+The third, imaginary term on the right-hand side gives Lorentzian line broadening, proportional to the particle-particle scattering rate (for a proof see Section 8.4 of Ref.~\onlinecite{snokebook2}).
 Exchange for bosons also occurs in this factor for a non-condensed gas, so that the scattering rate is proportional to $(2U)^2$ (cf.~Ref.~\onlinecite{snokebook2}, Section 4.8); i.e., the same factor $g$ is used.

-There are therefore several different experimental methods by which the interaction strength $g$ can be estimated.
-One is to measure the mean-field shift of the ground state energy as a function of density.
+The above analysis implies several different experimental methods by which the interaction strength $g$ can be estimated.
+One is to measure the shift of the ground state energy as a function of density.
 Another is to measure the line broadening of the particle energy as a function of density.
 An advantage of optical polariton systems is that both of these are directly observable in the spectroscopic data, although there are complicating factors, as discussed below.
 Another method of finding $g$ is to deduce the particle-particle scattering rate from nonequilibrium particle distributions, as discussed in Section IV.
 Finally, the interaction strength can also be estimated from the temporal correlation function of the polaritons, as discussed in Section V.

 The basic theory of polariton-polariton interactions assumes that they interact entirely through their excitonic component.
 One writes the polariton state as